onehashai/onehash-connect/help/import-from-rocketchat.md

 - Starred messages are not imported.

-- Messages longer than Zulip's limit of 10,000 characters are not imported.
+- Messages longer than OneHash Connect's limit of 10,000 characters are not imported.

-- Messages from Rocket.Chat Discussions are imported as topics inside the Zulip stream corresponding to the parent channel of the Rocket.Chat Discussion.
+- Messages from Rocket.Chat Discussions are imported as topics inside the OneHash Connect stream corresponding to the parent channel of the Rocket.Chat Discussion.

-- Messages from Rocket.Chat Discussions having direct channels (i.e. direct messages) as their parent are imported as normal direct messages in Zulip.
+- Messages from Rocket.Chat Discussions having direct channels (i.e. direct messages) as their parent are imported as normal direct messages in OneHash Connect.

-- While Rocket.Chat Threads are in general imported as separate topics, Rocket.Chat Threads within Rocket.Chat Discussions are imported as normal messages within the topic containing that Discussion, and Threads in Direct Messages are imported as normal Zulip direct messages.
+- While Rocket.Chat Threads are in general imported as separate topics, Rocket.Chat Threads within Rocket.Chat Discussions are imported as normal messages within the topic containing that Discussion, and Threads in Direct Messages are imported as normal OneHash Connect direct messages.

 Additionally, because Rocket.Chat does not provide a documented or stable data export API, the import tool may require small changes from